Posted on

 Even though you can’t completely avoid mycotoxins in food, minimizing exposure can make a big difference in how your body handles these toxins.

-Supporting the Liver is important as detoxification phases must work harmoniously.
-All toxins that travel through the body move through the bloodstream and pass through the Liver.
+Supporting the liver is important as the detoxification phases must work harmoniously.
+All toxins that travel through the body move through the bloodstream and pass through the liver.

-When eliminating mycotoxins from your body, your skin, Liver, kidneys, and gut need to factor in!
+When eliminating mycotoxins from your body, your skin, liver, kidneys, and gut need to be factored in!
 These detox pathways are responsible for processing and excreting the toxins, but they need extra support, especially after prolonged exposure to mycotoxins in food and water-damaged environments.

 Support Your Detox Pathways